 Open Hole Or Liner Completion?

 If the horizontal oil/gas drilling well is to be completed open hole or with a slotted casing liner, water-producing formations above the pay zone may have to be cased.
 They can be cased before drilling the horizontal section or after the horizontal section is drilled.
 Casing the section after the horizontal portion has been drilled will require running an external casing packer for isolation and cementing above the packer.
 In open hole completions, the formation above the pay zone may not be stable over a long period of time.
 For example, a horizontal well is to be drilled in a limestone formation.
 The limestone is sufficiently stable to allow an open hole completion.
 However, the shale section immediately above the limestone may not be stable and will have to be cased.

 Horizontal directional Drilling Calculations

 Planning the build rate has to take a number of considerations into account.

-- Secondly, Short radius build rates make it easier to hit the target, but bending stresses in tubular and restrictions going around a curve limit drilling and completion alternatives.
+- Secondly, Short radius build rates make it easier to hit the target but bending stresses in tubular and restrictions going around a curve limit drilling and completion alternatives.
 Also, the short radius build will yield the shortest horizontal wellbore length.
-Short radius is more frequently used when sidetracking out of existing wellbore.
+A short radius is more frequently used when sidetracking out of an existing wellbore.

 - Thirdly, a Medium radius is a compromise between the long and short radius.
 It uses near conventional equipment, allows hitting smaller target intervals, is not relatively costly, and allows most completion options.
 Medium radius is the preferred choice for most horizontal drilling oil / gas wells.